 2 Contact a Credit Union representative for information regarding fees.

 3 Terms and Conditions for all HELOCs are as follows: 1.
 The minimum line amount is $7500.
 2. The draw period is five (5) years in length.
 The draw period cannot be extended, but a member may apply for a new HELOC and pay off their existing HELOC during the initial period to, in essence, extend the draw period.
 3. The draw period is an interest only payment period.
 Reduction of principal is not required.
 4. The repayment period may be either 5, 10, 15 years in length and the minimum payment amount is $60.00.
 5. A single property can be secured by either a HELOC or a home equity loan, not both.
 Terms and conditions that are different between Texas and all other states HELOC types are: Texas HELOC 1.
 May borrow up to 80% of the value of home minus existing mortgages.
 2. Each draw (advance) must be at least $4000, the minimum per Texas statute.
 3. Advances may be completed through the loan processors by phone, in person or by written request.
 All Other States 1.
 May borrow up to 90% of the value of their home, minus existing mortgages.
-2. Each draw (advance) must be at least $100.
+2. No minimum draw (advance) required.
 3. Advances may be completed through Online Banking, MONEYLINE, or through the loan processors by phone, in person, or by written request.

 4 Consult your tax adviser regarding deductibility of interest.